 Net zero efforts begin with identifying the federal building boundary.
 A building boundary delineates the area that is functionally part of the building.
 Simply stated, the boundary is at or within the legal property boundary, ideally including the point of utility interface.
-For existing federal buildings, the boundary can include contiguous property that hosts space, technologies, or systems that contribute to the building's ability to achieve net zero energy, water, or waste.
-This property should be under the control of the federal agency.
+Where the standalone building boundary is not clear for new federal buildings, it may be possible during the design phase to define the optimum boundary in support of net zero considering the functional space for achieving net zero for energy, water, or waste, for example, including property for rainwater capture, renewable energy generation equipment, or waste diversion equipment.

 The following figures represent net zero energy, water, and waste boundaries.
 Figure 1 offers a net zero energy boundary condition.
-The net zero energy boundary could include energy use, on-site renewable energy production, energy storage, delivered energy, and exported energy.
+The net zero energy boundary could include energy use, onsite renewable energy production, energy storage, delivered energy, and exported energy.
 The renewable energy certificates (RECs) for the on-site renewable energy must be retained.
 If the RECs for the on-site renewable energy are sold, they must be replaced.

 Figure 1.
-Conceptual depiction of site boundary for energy balance.
+Conceptual depiction of site boundary for energy balance.5